Festivals & Events

 The event takes place at the same time as the Saga International Balloon Fiesta

 The hikiyama floats are on display throughout the year at the Hikiyama Exhibition Hall

 The best way to get to Karatsu is by train.

 From Saga Station, take the JR Karatsu Line to Karatsu Station, which takes just over an hour.
 From Hakata Station, there are various express lines that will get you to Karatsu Station in around 80 minutes.

 The festival takes place throughout the city.

 The floats are impressive designs ranging from samurai helmets to mythical sea creatures and dragons.
-There are 14 in total, and both the floats and parade have been designated as an Intangible Folk Cultural Property of Japan.
-With the crowd is estimated to be around 500,000 during the event, be sure to make hotel reservations early if you plan to be in the city area.
+There are 14 in total, and the Karatsu Kunchi floats have been designated UNESCO Intangible Cultural Heritage.
+With the crowd estimated to be around 500,000 during the event, be sure to make hotel reservations early if you plan to be in the city area.

 * The information on this page may be subject to change due to COVID-19.